nicholas1992chou/myshop/README.md

 # myshop
-A sample and easy web application
+A simple and easy web application